darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Set the properties on an addressbook card from the given LDAP message using the map in this object.

-@param       aCard is the card object whose values are to be set
-@param       aMessage is the LDAP message to get the values from

 @exception   NS_ERROR_FAILURE is thrown if no addressbook properties are found in the message